Adding a new task

 Don't forget to hit the Create task button when you're all done filling out the form.

-Create a private task in your project that is visible only to you and people you add to a task.
+Create a private task on your project that is visible only to you and the people you add to the task (subscribers).

-Look for the lock icon in the task details.
+Look for the lock icon in the upper right while creating a task.

-If it looks like in the picture above, that means the task is not private and everyone on the project can see it.
+If the icon looks like in the picture above, that means the task is not private and everyone on the project can see it.

-But, if you click the lock you'll enable private mode and the task will change its background color.
+However, if you click the lock you'll enable private mode and the task panel will change its background color.